The American Airlines Status Challenge offers a fast-track to AAdvantage status and unlocks perks with Qantas and other Oneworld airlines!

 Start your American Airlines Status Challenge in July

-If you started a challenge before June 2018, you would only get to keep your status until 31 January 2019.
-But by starting an AAdvantage status challenge after 1 July 2018, you’ll keep your benefits until 31 January 2020.
+If you started a challenge on or before 14 June 2019, you would only get to keep your status until 31 January 2020.
+But by starting an AAdvantage status challenge after 15 June 2019, you’ll keep your benefits until 31 January 2021.

 So, now is a great time to start a challenge!
-By starting in July, you could enjoy Oneworld status for up to 19 months.
+By starting in late June or July, you could enjoy Oneworld status for up to 19 months.

 However, we advise you not to start a challenge unless you plan to complete it.
 You can only use the American Airlines status challenge once per 5 years, and there are no refunds if you don’t successfully complete it.